FRC Rum: Ecuador, Brazil, Jamaica, Fiji

 Brazil 2011 rum - FRC

 Mouth: still a big vegetal side, mixed with this funky sharpness.
-Green pineapple, plenty of (star) anise notes and liquorice.
+Green pineapple, plenty of aromatic (star) anise notes and liquorice.
 Then allspice and hints of lemon grass and lemon zest.
-Green tobacco leaves too, as well as light resinous touches.
+Green tobacco leaves too, as well as resinous touches.

 We already knew Amburana wood can lead to unique results.
-In this case the anise side is quite spectacular.
+In this case the aromatic anise side is quite spectacular.
 The grassy sharpness makes it less to my liking, but if you think you’ve seen it all, this fascinating rum may be worth your attention.
 Score: 82/100

 Fiji 14 yo 2009 (65%, Flensburg Rum Company 2024, rum barrel, 206 btl.)